PauliusMacernis/KnowledgeBase/Python.md

 Stores mappings of unique keys to values.

-Dictionaries are mutable, but their keys need to be any immutable type, like strings, integers, or tuples.
+Dictionaries are mutable, but their **keys must be of immutable type**, like strings, integers, or tuples.
+Lists or alike would not work!
 Every key in a dictionary may have different type, e.g. `random_dict = {"abc": 1, 5: "hello"}`

 ```
 elements = {"hydrogen": 1, "helium": 2, "carbon": 6}